HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-We calculate the total difference, i.e. the difference between the two numbers represented by the two vectors of bits.
+We calculate the total difference, i.e. the difference between the two numbers represented by the two vectors of bits:

 ```
 reduce { moreSignificantBit: Double, lessSignificantBit: Double ->